We are currently accepting new clients!

 Nick’s commitment to excellence has been recognized through awards like the Shari Lowe Book Award from McMaster University for his work in advancing health outcomes for older adults.

-With over seven years of experience as an Accessibility Advisor at the University of Victoria, Nick worked closely with students with disabilities such as ASD, ADHD, visual impairments, traumatic brain injuries, and mental health challenges to support their educational journeys.
+With over seven years of experience as an Accessibility Advisor at the University of Victoria, Nick worked closely with students with disabilities including: ASD, ADHD, learning disabilities, visual impairments, traumatic brain injuries/concussions, and mental health challenges to support their educational journeys.
 This role deepened his understanding of inclusive practices and how to empower neurodivergent individuals to overcome barriers to success.

-Nick also gained hands-on experience as a Behavioural Interventionist and Occupational Therapy assistant at Monarch House, delivering individualized interventions for children with autism and other developmental disabilities.
-His experiences in this area shape his holistic, goal-oriented approach to occupational therapy and his appreciation for supporting neurodivergent individuals to reach their full potential based on their unique strengths.
+Nick also gained hands-on experience as a Behavioural Interventionist and Occupational Therapy Assistant at Monarch House, delivering individualized interventions for children with autism and other developmental disabilities.
+His experiences in this area shape his holistic, goal-oriented approach to occupational therapy and his appreciation for supporting neurodivergent individuals to reach their full potential based on their unique strengths and needs.

 In his free time, Nick enjoys spending time with his partner Candace and their French Bulldog puppy - Churro.
 He also loves cycling, weight lifting, and exploring the Vancouver Island wilderness.
 Additionally, Nick is a first degree Brazilian jiu jitsu black belt with over 15 years of martial arts experience.